Konfekt/filepicker.vim/README.md

 ```

-# Requirements

-- Neovim or Vim.
-- Preferred: Neovim or Vim with `+terminal` support for in-editor terminal.
-- Without `+terminal`, synchronous shell fallback is used.

 # Notes

 - On multiple selections, open the first selection and add the rest to the arglist (for :argdo, :next, etc.).